edouardpagnier/react-light-i18n/README.md

 ## Locale auto detection

-By defaul, **react-light-i18n** automatically detect the browser locale.
+By default, **react-light-i18n** automatically detects the browser's locale.

-Alternatively, you can force the locale to be use like this:
+Alternatively, you can force the locale to be used like this:

 ```javascript
 I18n.setLocale('en')